-Weekend Schedule for Auto Club Speedway
+Weekend schedule for Auto Club Speedway

 Saturday, February 29

-1:05 a.m.
-NASCAR Xfinity Series Qualifying (Impound (Single Vehicle/One Lap All Positions) FS1
+1:05 p.m.: NASCAR Xfinity Series Qualifying – Impound (Single Vehicle/One Lap All Positions) FS1

-2:35 a.m.
-NASCAR Cup Series Qualifying (Impound (Single Vehicle/One Lap All Positions) FS1/MRN
+2:35 p.m.: NASCAR Cup Series Qualifying – Impound (Single Vehicle/One Lap All Positions) FS1/MRN

 Sunday, March 1